bahrus/pdpu/README.md

 It's kind of like metaprogramming [in nemerle](https://github.com/rsdn/nemerle/wiki/Macros-tutorial) or [sweet.js](https://www.sweetjs.org/), only a hell of a lot easier.

-NB:  Lit-html (also by the Polymer team) appears to meet the requirements for avoiding the "centrally managed language" label.
+NB III:  Lit-html (also by the Polymer team) appears to meet the requirements for avoiding the "centrally managed language" label.
 Like sweet.js above, one can define one's preferred syntax fairly easily (scroll to the bottom of this [link](https://github.com/Polymer/lit-html/issues/399) to see how, as has been done [here](https://github.com/bgotink/lit-html-brackets) ).
 In addition, the ability to define [directives](https://polymer.github.io/lit-html/guide/writing-templates.html#directives) also weakens the claim that the syntax is centrally managed, perhaps.  hyperHTML has [something that may be equivalent](https://viperhtml.js.org/hyperhtml/documentation/#api-3).

-NB II:  If all you want is clean, declarative HTML syntax for building components or web compositions, take a look at these [slightly](https://vuejs.org/) [better known](https://svelte.technology/) technologies.
-The components described here are part of a thought experiment to see if a subset of what those frameworks do could be done with no compilation steps, no limitations on the server, no installation steps even.

 Both p-d and p-u have an attribute/property, "on" that specifies an event to monitor for.
 They both attach an event listener for the specified event to the previous (non p-*) element.